ruasnv/ruasnv/README.md

-# Hi, I'm Ruya an inspiring Computer Science & Machine Learning Researcher
+# Hi!
+I'm Ruya, an inspiring Computer Science & Machine Learning Researcher

 I’m an undergraduate computer science student interested in **theoretical foundations of computation** and their intersection with **machine learning**.
 My focus is on problems that require systems level thinking like modeling complexity, understanding the limits of current computational models, and exploring chaotic and probabilistic behaviors in neural networks.